rust-lang/book/second-edition/src/ch12-00-an-io-project.md

 This chapter is both a recap of the many skills you've learned so far and an exploration of a few more standard library features.
-We're going to build a command-line tool that interacts with file and command line input/output to practice some of the Rust you now have under your belt.
+We're going to build a command-line tool that performs file and command line input/output to practice some of the Rust you now have under your belt.

 Rust's speed, safety, 'single binary' output, and cross-platform support make it a good language for creating command line tools, so for our project we'll